ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   This property applies to connections and connection groups.
 This is not a strict requirement.
 The default is to not have this option.

-* Request not to delay acknowledgment of Message:
-  This boolean property specifies whether an application considers it useful to request for Message that its acknowledgment be sent out as early as possible instead of potentially being bundled with other acknowledgments.
-This property applies to connections and connection groups.
-This is not a strict requirement.
-The default is to not have this option.

 * Use 0-RTT session establishment with an idempotent Message:
   This boolean property specifies whether an application would like to